TerryEbdon/Trk21/README.md

 ## App Status

-This is a development release, the game is not fully implemented.
+This is a development release, the game is now fully implemented.

 | Command                 | Status                                           |
 | :---------------------- | :----------------------------------------------- |